 In cases where you need to scale the cluster down and completely stop Stardog pods, make sure no queries are running, stop all write traffic to the cluster (if possible), and increase the graceful shutdown period in k8s to a sufficiently high value to prevent data corruption.

-An overview of the Stardog and ZooKeeper pods which will identify the pods that have restarted and how many times and if they are currently passing the readiness check:
+Get an overview of the Stardog and ZooKeeper pods, which will identify the pods that have restarted, how many times they have done so, and if they are currently passing the readiness check:

 kubectl -n <namespace> get pods